minazaher/NPuzzleGame/README.md

-# NPuzzleGame
+# N-PuzzleGame
-## a python N Puzzle Slider Solver With GUI
+## Python N-Puzzle Slider Solver With GUI
 ### Built with Pygame